-Can I Prevent the Haemorrhoids From Coming Back?
+Can I Prevent Haemorrhoids?

 Unfortunately, having your haemorrhoids injected does not guarantee that they will never come back.
 Injection usually improves symptoms for a few months, but in many cases the injections need to be repeated.
 You may also wish to try;

 - Increasing the fibre in your diet is known to be as effective as injections for preventing further problems

 - Increasing your fluid intake which can help prevent further problems with haemorrhoids

 - Avoiding straining and constipation which is the most useful thing patients can do to prevent the problem coming back.
 If the fibre content of your diet is not sufficient to keep your stools soft, then a fibre supplement can help.

 Bleeding from the anus can occur if you have passed a rather big and / or hard stool and experienced some pain during and after the passing.
 This is usually caused by a small tear in the lining of the anal canal.